 The Zen Lyfe SwiftFinder does one thing well: it helps you find lost stuff around your house for around $12 and zero ongoing fees.

-The two-way finding and separation alerts work as advertised.
+The two-way finding and separation alerts cover the basics well.
 Don’t expect AirTag-level precision or Tile-level network coverage.
-But if your needs are basic — ring my keys when I can’t find them — the SwiftFinder delivers without overspending.
+But if your needs are basic — ringing your keys when you can’t find them — the SwiftFinder delivers without overspending.
 For our full ranking of options, see the best key finders guide or our broader best Bluetooth trackers roundup.

 FAQ